-Charles S. Konigsberg has 30 years’ bipartisan experience in legislative and budget process, fiscal, tax, energy, health, and human services policy in the U.S. Senate, White House Office of Management and Budget, trade associations, and nonprofits.
+Charles S. Konigsberg has extensive experience in budget, health, tax, energy, and domestic policy in the U.S. Senate, White House Office of Management and Budget, trade associations, and nonprofits.

 - Assistant Director, White House Office of Management & Budget